Crassula nudicaulis var. platyphylla (Harv.) Toelken

 Crassula platyphylla, Globulea nudicaulis var. platyphylla

-Crassula nudicaulis var. platyphylla, also known as Crassula platyphylla, is a low-growing, perennial succulent plant of variable appearance but generally only 5 inches (12.5 cm) tall.
-Leaves are bluish-grey, broadly oblong to orbicular with marginal cilia.
-Stem is short or none, more or less branched, carnose to slightly woody, hairy or hairless, with old leaves remaining attached at the base.
-Flowers are small and greenish in color.
-It flowers in spring and sometimes again in the latter part of summer.
+Crassula nudicaulis var. platyphylla, also known as Crassula platyphylla, is a low-growing, succulent perennial, variable in appearance but generally only 5 inches (12.5 cm) tall.
+The leaves are bluish-grey, broadly oblong to orbicular with marginal cilia.
+The stem is short, more or less branched, carnose to slightly woody, hairy or hairless, with old leaves remaining attached at the base.
+The flowers are small, greenish and appear in spring and sometimes again in the latter part of summer.

 How to Grow and Care